Hen Party Planning Checklist for Brighton | 2026 Guide

 Pack a small 'emergency kit'.

-Include pain relievers, plasters, safety pins, and a portable first-aid kit.
+Include pain relief, plasters, safety pins, and basic first-aid bits.

 Organize hen party games and accessories.

-Ensure all props and instructions for games are ready.
+Gather props and instructions so games are ready at the house.

 Buy snacks and drinks for the accommodation.